jhucsf/fall2019/hw/hw3.md

 JSR right_shift_n
 ; at this point, A will contain the value $17
 ```

+Note that the bits shifted into the accumulator (as the new high bits) should all be zero.
+This implies that if the value passed in the `X` register is 8 or greater, then `A` will be 0 when the subroutine returns.

 # Problem 4: SCRAM hardware (5% extra credit!)